jsosnicki647/liri-node-app/README.md

 *$ node liri.js concert-this [movie title]*

-output: movie-this will return the following for the movie:
+output: movie-this will return the following information for the movie:
 * Title
 * Year
 * IMDB Rating